rioj7/whenFile/README.md

 ## `whenDirty`

-(experimental) If you don't define the `whenDirty` property the extension should behave as before
+(experimental) If you don't define the `whenDirty` property the extension should behave as before.

 The `whenDirty` property is designed to be used to change colors of things that linters and languages show: the error, warning, information squiggles.
 Sometimes a lot of errors are generated when you type.
 With this property you can make the squiggles transparent until you save the file. (`editorError.foreground`, `editorWarning.foreground`, `editorInfo.foreground`)